-Changes DCP's reinspection fee from \$40 an hour to \$150 and eliminates a free inspection for the first reinspection
+Changes DCP's reinspection fee from \$40 an hour to \$150 and adds a fee for a first reinspection

 The bill changes the fee DCP charges when it reinspects a food factory, warehouse, or establishment previously found to have violated the laws related to food, drugs, and cosmetics.
-It changes the reinspection fee to \$150 instead of (1) \$40 per hour or (2) no fee for a first reinspection that results in a determination of compliance.
+It changes the reinspection fee to \$150 instead of (1) \$40 per hour or (2) free for a first reinspection that results in a determination of compliance.